simple-crypto/SMAesH-challenge/website/src/rules.md

 2. The format and execution interfaces for the submissions is explained in the documentation available on the challenge website.
 3. Attacks can be submitted at any time on the challenge website as a "submission package" file.
-4. Submission packages will be made public 7 days after they are submitted.
-5. A submission can contain attacks for multiple targets.
+4. A submission can contain attacks for multiple targets.
 Each attack will be processed independently.
+5. Attacks are announced (team name and claim) publicly as soon as they are submitted.
+Submission packages are also public, after a 7 days embargo.
 6. The whole challenge (attacks, evaluations, point and prizes) is run indepndently for each target.
 7. Each attack comes with a *claim*, which is the number of online traces needed for the attack.
 8. Sample submissions can be sent to the organizers for testing correct execution of scripts on the evaluation machine.